Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

-Permit fees are based on the value of work being done, and are collected to cover the cost of application, the review and the inspections.
+Permit fees are based on the value of work being done, and are collected to cover the cost of application, the review, and the inspections.
 A building inspector is available to you should you have any questions concerning your project.
-Records of your project are maintained to show that code requirements were met, and you will have personal satisfaction of a job done right.
+Records of your project are maintained to show that code requirements were met, and you will have the personal satisfaction of a job done right.

 Building Permits and Application Fees (PDF)